rainerpm/CSAssignmentChecker/README.md

   * You should now see the Main Menu\
     **(1 4 5)manual (a)utojudge (l)og e(x)it (ENTER=check)?**\
   **Answer 4** to have the program enter the manual mode for class period 4.
 In this mode, the program continually checks for new submissions to the class period folder /demo/4/.
 The program creates the directories for the two students have been registered with this class period.
   When there is no submission to process, the program will print a period every 2 seconds to let you know it is alive.
-Leave the program running (and printing periods) for now.
+Leave the program running (and printing periods) for now
-* A student interacts with this program by submitting a file to a class period folder.
-  The file name submitted must be named\
-    **#LastFirst?_@.$**\
-  where # is the student's class period, ? is a student number, @ is the assignment name (or "register"), $ is the file extension: py, java, or zip.
-  * Ideally students students have a way to submit a file directly to a class period folder on the teacher's hard drive in real time.
-  This can be achieved by having students submit to an online folder that is automatically synched to the teacher's PC using something like the Dropbox File Request feature.
 * For this demo, instead of students submitting files to the class period folder, *we will simply copy example files from /demo/sampleSubmissions/*
 * To demo the basic verification of a student program, copy /demo/sampleSubmissions/studentProblems/4ShotwellGwynne4381_encryption.py to the class period 4 folder /demo/4/.
 This file is Period 4's student Gwynne Shotwell's submission of the encryption assignment.
 The program (which up to now had been printing periods) will detect this file and run the program.
    * Since this initial student program has an error, the program will use diff program to display the differences between the students program output and the expected "gold" output.